 I was born in Israel and raised in LA, Phoenix, and Chicago.
 I currently reside in Phoenix, AZ and work from my downtown Phoenix studio.
-Growing up, I always thought I would pursue a career in music.
+Growing up, I imagined a career in music.
 Then I went to school and studied psychology and nutrition.
-I earned my living working extensively in music venues and restaurants until eventually hospitality became my life.
+I earned my living working extensively in music venues, bars, and restaurants until eventually hospitality became my life.
 In 2018 I discovered metalsmithing and I quickly became obsessed with the craft.
 In 2020 the pandemic caused me to quit my hospitality jobs and pushed me towards becoming a full time artist.
 I fel so relieved to be back in a creative space, it‘s amazing to be here.

-As the child of immigrant parents there can be so much pressure to live life a certain way.
-Through the years I diverged from my truth and tried many things in pursuit of someone else's version of success.
+As an immigrant, and the child of immigrant parents, there can be so much pressure to live life a certain way.
+Through the years I diverged from my intuition and tried many things in pursuit of someone else's version of success.
 Discovering this craft has returned me to my purpose and returned peace and balance to my path.

-After discovering this craft, I came to learn that my grandfather and mother worked as goldsmiths in Israel and Egypt.
+After discovering this craft, I came to learn that my mother, her father, and her grandfather worked as goldsmiths in Israel and Egypt.
 Apparently my great grandfather even had a studio and a shop in Egypt!
 I never knew this and it blows my mind that I intuitively gravitated to the craft on my own.
 This deepens my love and appreciation for the art form and connects me to my family history.
 I am full of thanks for this little business and for every single person who has supported my efforts along the way.

 The manipulation of metal is kinetic and forceful.
 Torches, hammers, saws, and shears abound in this craft.
 Yet, the intention is to create something elegant and effortless.
 I love this contrast; that there must be discord and chaos before there can be a clean and beautiful piece.
 The transformation is exciting to watch, and it is immensely satisfying when a piece comes together.